Reshaping Financial Services

 - How has the framework for prudential regulation evolved in the last five to ten years as market dynamics have changed?
 What do these changes reveal about regulators’ perceptions of the trade-offs between experimentation and systemic risk?

 - How has the significance of different stakeholders changed in the finance sector?
-Do existing regulatory approaches reflect the growing importance of technology-based stakeholders relative to traditional financial institutions?
+Do recent approaches, to issues such as payments regulation, reflect the growing importance of technology-based stakeholders relative to traditional financial institutions?

 - What have recent experiences with innovations such as cryptocurrency and blockchain demonstrated about inherent risks regarding specific financial services technologies?
 Where have these been successfully mitigated through regulation?